EditableIntRangeSlider#

 Disabled#

-The widget can be disabled with disabled=True
+The widget can be disabled with disabled=True.

 pmui.EditableIntRangeSlider(label='Int Range Slider (disabled)', disabled=True)